qalle2/findstrings/README.md

 ```

 ## Table files
-A *table file* is a UTF-8 text file specifies how to convert bytes in the
+A *table file* is a UTF-8 text file that specifies how to convert bytes in the
 binary file into printable characters.

 Each line consists of: